Kupp's late TD lifts Rams over Bengals 23-20 in Super Bowl

 LA’s defense responded by holding on third and fourth downs with a yard to go at midfield.
 Ernest Jones knocked down a pass for Ja’Marr Chase to turn over the ball, and the excellent field position set up the first touchdown.

-Beckham, who joined the Rams in Week 10 after being exiled from Cleveland, easily beat Mike Hilton on a corner pattern for the 17-yard score on third down.
+Beckham, who joined the Rams in Week 10 after being exiled from Cleveland, easily beat Mike Hilton on a corner pattern for the 17-yard score.
 Then Beckham showed off his moonwalk in the end zone.

-Kupp’s first touch, also on third down, was a short throw from Stafford he turned into a 20-yard gain when Jessie Bates III fanned on a tackle.
+Kupp’s first touch was a short throw from Stafford he turned into a 20-yard gain when Bates III fanned on a tackle.
 That would not be the last whiff by the Bengals, and it cost them mightily at the end.

-The most intriguing matchup of this Super Bowl, Offensive Rookie of the Year receiver Chase against All-Pro Ramsey, got real juicy late in the opening quarter.
+The most intriguing matchup, Offensive Rookie of the Year receiver Chase against All-Pro Ramsey, got real juicy late in the opening quarter.
 Chase brilliantly tracked Burrow’s throw and made a one-handed grab over Ramsey for a 46-yard gain to the LA 11.
-The drive went no further and rookie McPherson kept intact his spotless field goal streak in the postseason with a 29-yarder.
+The drive went no further and McPherson made a 29-yarder.

 “It just comes down to this team and the way we prepared, they way we loved on each other, trusted each other,” Kupp said.